singh-man/books/crackingTheCoding/18_advancedTopics.md

 Let's use this to prove that there are 2ⁿ subsets of an n-element set.

 - Definitions: let S  =   {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ} be the n-element set.
-- Base case: Prove there are 2° subsets of {}.
+- Base case: Prove there are 2⁰ subsets of {}.
 This is true, since the only subset of {} is {}.
 - Assume that there are 2ⁿ subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ}.
 - Prove that there are 2ⁿ⁺¹  subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ₊₁} .

 Consider the subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ₊₁}.
 Exactly half will contain aₙ₊₁ and half will not.

-The subsets that do not contain aₙ₊ᵢ are just the subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ}.
+The subsets that do not contain aₙ₊₁ are just the subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ}.
 We assumed there are 2ⁿ of those.

-Since we have the same number of subsets with x as without x, there are 2ⁿ subsets with aₙ₊₁· Therefore, we have 2ⁿ  +  2ⁿ subsets, which is 2ⁿ⁺¹.
+Since we have the same number of subsets with x as without x, there are 2ⁿ subsets with aₙ₊₁.
+Therefore, we have 2ⁿ  +  2ⁿ subsets, which is 2ⁿ⁺¹.

 Many recursive algorithms can be proved valid with induction.